PaullyMac/interpreter/README.md

 Scanner, Parser, Compiler for a subset of the C language written in C

+- [ ] For the parser follow [Writing a C Compiler](https://nostarch.com/writing-c-compiler), it slowly builds each C feature by chapter and its parsing (together with the grammar, BNF, AST, etc.)
-- [ ] Implement first part of *Crafting Interpreters* in C for a subset of the C language
+- [ ] Checkout the accompanying parser tests in [Test cases for Writing a C Compiler](https://github.com/nlsandler/writing-a-c-compiler-tests/tree/main)

 ## Scanner